MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-sql-data-warehouse.md

 To make the connection from Power Query Desktop:

-1. Select the **Azure Synapse Analytics SQL DW** option in the connector selection.
+1. Select the **Azure Synapse Analytics SQL** option in the connector selection.

 2. In the **SQL Server database** dialog that appears, provide the name of the server and database (optional).
 In this example, `TestAzureSQLServer` is the server name and `AdventureWorks2012` is the database.